After a long day at work, you probably want to get home as soon as possible. But, on most days, that’s easier said than done.

 Data is also beneficial when it comes to nationwide initiatives.
 For example, the U.S. Green Building Council was able to use Big Data for transportation to better characterize commute distances.

 If you’re ready to cut down on commutes in your community, it’s time to turn to Big Data.
-Get the analytics you need to understand factors behind long commutes in your area and develop effective strategies to address these challenges.
+Get the analytics you need to understand the factors behind long commutes in your area and develop effective strategies to address these challenges.
 With StreetLight Data on your side, you’re sure to translate Big Data analytics into performance-driven results.

 Learn more about commutes across America by downloading this free e-book.